Continually Updated Clinical Reference

 By days 20-30, mesodermal tissue condenses on either side of the midline and becomes the paraxial mesoderm (in the cephalic region).
 At this point, the buccopharyngeal membrane disappears, and the primitive nasal cavity forms.

-External Nose
+External nose

 At approximately 4.5 weeks, the centrally located stomodeum appears, which forms the center of the face.
 The first pair of pharyngeal arches surrounds the stomodeum.
 The stomodeum becomes surrounded by 5 mesenchymal prominences (ie, the maxillary and mandibular swellings, as well as the frontal prominence).
 The nasal placode, which arises from surface ectoderm, develops on the lateral aspects of the frontal prominence.

 During the fifth week of gestation, medial and lateral swellings form from the mesodermal layer and surround the nasal placode, which continues to invaginate as the olfactory pit.
-As the invagination continues, a tissue ridge surrounding each pit forms as the nasal prominences.
+As the invagination continues, a tissue ridge surrounding each pit forms the nasal prominences.
 Prominences on the outer edge of the pits are the lateral nasal prominences; those on the inner aspect are the medial nasal prominences.
 The depression separating the maxillary swelling from the lateral nasal prominences is known as the nasolacrimal groove, which eventually gives rise to the nasolacrimal apparatus.
 The middle of the external nose develops from caudal progression of the medial nasal folds, which fuse to form the frontonasal process.
 Three paired centers of chondrification form the lateral nasal cartilages.
 Nasal septum bony formation over the cartilaginous capsule occurs during the eighth week.

-Internal Nose
+Internal nose

 Development requires enlargement of the nasal cavity, degeneration of existing tissues, and generation of mesenchyme-derived structures.
 Anterior nares form by the recession of nasal pits into the paraxial mesoderm.
 The primitive nasal cavity initially is a single chamber.
 Ectoderm of the nasal sac contacts ectoderm of the mouth roof, thereby forming the oronasal septum.
 Attenuation of this structure leads to creation of the oronasal membrane separating the nasal cavity from the pharynx.
 The oronasal membrane then undergoes degeneration, resulting in choanae formation.
 Subsequent development of the secondary palate and elongation of primitive nasal chambers results in final definitive nasal chambers, separated by the nasal septum.